Healthy Homes Assessment Meeanee

 Meeanee Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required to all Meeanee and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory throughout Meeanee and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records of their the compliance with the Healthy Homes Standards that apply or will be applicable during the tenure of the rental property.
+• Property managers and landlords are required to keep records that demonstrate the compliance with each Healthy Homes Standards that apply or will be applicable throughout the tenancy period of your rental home.

 Starting 1 July 2021

-• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes